 In 1988, he joined Coloni team, but despite being considerably fast, he mainly failed to qualify.
 His driving style was aggressive, he was fast enough but relatively inconsistent.
 Sometimes he was nowhere near to qualify, but sometimes he was good enough to be near the top.
 That was the case at the Canadian Grand Prix where he ended up being the 8th, which was the best result in the history of Coloni team.

 In 1989 he was supposed to drive for the FIRST team but unfortunately, the car failed the crash test leaving the unlucky driver without a ride.
 As a result, he ended up driving for the AGS team.
 Tarquini had a few good performances during the first half of the season with the highlight being the 6th place in the Mexican Grand Prix.
+He scored one championship point, his only point in F1 career.
 However, in the second part of the 1989 season, his car was not competitive enough on the fast tracks and he kept failing to qualify for the races.

 Tarquini is definitely best known as a World Touring Cars Championship long servant.
 He made the WTCC debut in the series in 2005 with Alfa Romeo, finishing the 7th at the end of the season.
 Next year, he drove for SEAT, scoring five wins in three years.
 In 2008, he came close to winning the WTCC title but had to settle for the 2nd place, 26 points behind Yvan Muller.

-In 2009, he finally claimed championship laurels, becoming the FIA WTCC champion at the final race in Macau.
+In 2009, he finally claimed championship laurels, becoming the FIA WTCC champion in the final race in Macau at the wheel of Seat Leon TDI.
 It was a close battle with Muller, but the Italian was just a bit better, taking the title with four points in front of the Frenchman.
 Tarquini won three races that year and had nine more podium finishes.

 SEAT decided to withdraw from the WTCC in 2010 but remained as a support to semi-works team called Sunred.
 Again, it was a very close season in which Gabriele Tarquini clinched five wins, but that was not enough to defend his WTCC crown, as Yvan Muller regained the title, even despite scoring only three victories, but the Frenchman was in more consistent form, taking much more podium finishes than the Italian driver who finished as a runner-up.